apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/bestpractices.md

 narrowing the effect of a given access control setup on certain items in the subtree.
 This is achieved by creating access control entries that come with an additional restriction.

+Note though, that restrictions can affect readability.
+So, you may want to find a balance between enhanced security and simplicity.
+Revisiting your content design early on will likely be the better choice.

 See section [Restriction Management](restriction.html) for additional details as well as lessons [L7_RestrictionsTest](https://github.com/apache/jackrabbit-oak/blob/trunk/oak-exercise/src/test/java/org/apache/jackrabbit/oak/exercise/security/authorization/accesscontrol/L7_RestrictionsTest.java) and [L8_GlobRestrictionTest](https://github.com/apache/jackrabbit-oak/blob/trunk/oak-exercise/src/test/java/org/apache/jackrabbit/oak/exercise/security/authorization/accesscontrol/L8_GlobRestrictionTest.java) in the Oak exercise module.